dmytro-ustynov/OS-helper/README.md

 ## from local to remote

-The same syntax, but source is your local path, and source is remote
+The same syntax, but source is your local path, and destination is remote.

+Notice, source and destination are swapped and splitted with space.

 ```bash
 scp -P 2002 ~/programm/tutorials/OS_tutorial/OS-helper/README.md ssh-admin@192.168.1.105:/home/ssh-admin/
 ```